quillforms/quillforms/readme.txt

 8- Short text block
 9- Long text block
 10- Default thank you screen

+Quill Forms is definitely the best form builder for wordpress.

 What are you waiting for? start creating irresistible forms that are similar to Typeform for free!